Topological expansion of unitary integrals and maps: Tutte-like equations

 With a similar proof, we can state a similar theorem for $\bm{P} = (P_{1}, \ldots, P_{l}u^{*})$.
 Equivalently, this is a consequence of the invariance by conjugation of the sums of maps, see Lemma \ref{lem:prop-M0}.

-In the Section \ref{sec:cut_maps}, we will describe a procedure to cut maps of unitary type into one or more maps of unitary types, or equivalently to decompose the permutations describing a particular map, in order to prove Theorem \ref{thm:induction_V=0}.
+Theorem \ref{thm:induction_V=0} describes how a map of unitary type can be decomposed into one or several maps.
+In the Section \ref{sec:cut_maps}, we will describe the precise procedure used to cut maps of unitary type into one or more maps of unitary types, or equivalently to decompose the permutations describing a particular map.
+The procedure can be understood as an elaborate way of contracting an edge in a map.
+This allows us to give an interpretation to the terms appearing in the recurrence.

+Consider first the terms in the last two lines (the other terms have a similar interpretation).
+When contracting an edge, three situations can occur. \begin{itemize} \item The edge is a non-contractible loop, informally it goes around a handle of the surface, in that case when contracting it we remove the handle and create a new vertex, this corresponds to the term

+\item The edge is a contractible loop.
+When contracting the edge we cut the map into two disconnected components.
+This corresponds to the term

+\item The edge is not a loop.
+When contracting the edge we just merge two vertices.
+This corresponds to the term

+\end{itemize} The other terms have a similar form.
+They do not correspond to the contraction of an edge, but rather to the erasure of a black vertex.
+This Theorem shows that a sum of maps can be expressed in terms of the sums of maps with either lower genus, lower overall degree, or lower number of vertices.